 Newborns are really inefficient eaters.
 We're talking like 40 minutes plus, every few hours, all damn day.
 And all night.
 Sure you will spend some of that time staring into their beautiful eyes but you will also want to scroll instagram and see what the rest of the world is up to/how many likes your baby is pulling.

 Fabric nipple covers

 The disposable ones are awkwardly thick and very scratchy.
-These nursing pads are soft and slim and work perfectly.
+These nursing pads are soft and slim and perfect.

 You can most likely get your electric pump from the hospital before you discharge (call your insurance first if cost is a concern) and then you can pretty much plan to be in a unsatisfying relationship with it for the next year.
 You can also plan to be caught off guard without your baby and with no place to sit down, plug into an outlet, and pump over the course of your breastfeeding journey.
 Hand expression or pumping with a manual pump are a really great alternative to engorgement and a drop in your milk supply, just saying.
 This one from Medela is portable, comfortable, and easy to use.
 And if you do pump, do it directly into bottles and skip the heartache involved with those plastic bags...yes you can cry over spilled milk.

 Motherlove nipple balm